Appointments Process

 The following have been adopted by the Committee:

-4. Awareness and understanding of the breadth and depth of the role of a justice of the peace.
+3. Awareness and understanding of the breadth, depth, and commitment required for the role of a justice of the peace and the skills and abilities applicable to the vacancy.

-5. Keen interest in people and humanity as demonstrated through your knowledge of and engagement with aspects of diversity.
+4. Keen interest in people and humanity as demonstrated through compassion, empathy, and engagement with aspects of diversity relevant to the vacancies to which you apply.

 Skills, Abilities and Personal Characteristics Desired in a Justice of the Peace